Alex2626/osintDocker/README.md

 The modules using differents forms to make it work:

-	* ## Tinfoleak: This module use the 2.1 version from this software because it´s the version that allows to run it from a CLI.
+* **Tinfoleak**: This module use the 2.1 version from this software because it´s the version that allows to run it from a CLI.
-	* ## Shodan:    Using the CLI who offers Shodan for Linux distro, we install it before of run the app.
+* **Shodan**:    Using the CLI who offers Shodan for Linux distro, we install it before of run the app.
-	* ## Dorks:     With the project https://github.com/USSCltd/dorks we obtain the links to the data that I want to obtain about the objetive.
+* **Dorks**:     With the project https://github.com/USSCltd/dorks we obtain the links to the data that I want to obtain about the objetive.
 Using phanthomjs we call the dorks.js

 Every module have their conf file where it´s posible to change the objetive, queries, etc. You can change it before or after build and run the Docker image/container.